Department of Special Education

 Program Requirements

-Students seeking the Master's Degree in Special Education must complete 36 credits of requirements in three core areas:
+Students seeking the Master's Degree in Special Education must complete 36 graduate credits including a capstone experience.

 Students may select to develop their professional portfolios to address any of the following: